-Essays of mine appear in America, The Atlantic, Bust, Busted Halo, Paste, Washington Post, and other national media.
+Essays of mine appear in America, The Atlantic, Bust, Busted Halo, Paste, Washington Post, Religion & Politics, and other national media.
 I have written for TED-Ed.
-References to my research appear in Boston Globe, Huffington Post, and others.
-I have also served as a director of forums at Marginalia Review of Books.
+I have an article at the University of Arizona's Bible Interpretation.

 I have several digital humanities projects on the Dead Sea Scrolls.
 Some have focused on data visualization.
 Others have concentrated on training students in the digital humanities.
 For 2021-2024, I am serving on the NAPS Digital Humanities Committee and have been elected chair (beginning 2022).